SaveTheAles/cyber.py/README.md

 <br/>

 ## Reporting an Issue
-First things first: **Do NOT report security vulnerabilities in public issues!** Please disclose responsibly by submitting your findings to the [Terra Bugcrowd submission form](https://www.terra.money/bugcrowd).
+First things first: **Do NOT report security vulnerabilities in public issues!** Please disclose responsibly by submitting your findings to the [Bostrom Bugcrowd submission form](https://www.bostrom.money/bugcrowd).
 The issue will be assessed as soon as possible.
-If you encounter a different issue with the Python SDK, check first to see if there is an existing issue on the <a href="https://github.com/terra-money/terra-sdk-python/issues">Issues</a> page, or if there is a pull request on the <a href="https://github.com/terra-money/terra-sdk-python/pulls">Pull requests</a> page.
+If you encounter a different issue with the Python SDK, check first to see if there is an existing issue on the <a href="https://github.com/bostrom-money/bostrom-sdk-python/issues">Issues</a> page, or if there is a pull request on the <a href="https://github.com/bostrom-money/bostrom-sdk-python/pulls">Pull requests</a> page.
 Be sure to check both the Open and Closed tabs addressing the issue.

 If there isn't a discussion on the topic there, you can file an issue.
 The ideal report includes: